douellette810/warehouse-checkin-app-tlwbob/BACKEND_SETUP_GUIDE.md

    - You should see version numbers (e.g., v20.11.0 and 10.2.4)

 ### Step 2: Create Backend Project Directory

+**⚠️ IMPORTANT:** Create this in a SEPARATE directory, NOT inside your React Native project!

 1. Open Command Prompt on CRSERV
 2. Navigate to where you want to create the project: